Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

 > Much of the info was taken from the above link.

+> **Warning**
+>
+> I did NOT make these plugins, and cannot provide detailed support for when things go wrong.
+> Credits are given in the respective folders.

 <details>
 <summary>Advantages and Disadvantages of using this setup <i>(click here)</i></summary>